 16. How long have you been knitting/crocheting?

-About five ,maybe six years for crochet, and perhaps two years of knitting.
+About maybe 7 or 8 years of crochet, and perhaps 4 or 5 years of knitting.

 17. Do you do any other crafts?

-I was a professional artist for twenty years, (pencils and watercolors fantasy illustration).
-I have a smattering of other skills, like pottery, and weaving, that I learned in the schools I attended.
-I also grew up in a house where arts and crafts was encouraged.
-My mom would buy me the supplies for any type of craft, if I showed an interest in learning it.
+I was a professional artist for nearly twenty years, (pencils, and watercolor fantasy illustration).
+I have a smattering of other skills like pottery and weaving, that I learned in the couple of schools I attended.
+I also grew up in a house where arts and crafts were highly encouraged.

 18. What is on your knit/crochet wishlist?